There is plenty to grow in the garden, even in winter.

 Care tip:

-Preparing the patch this winter
+Preparing the vegetable patch this winter

 Successful vegetable and herb gardening, especially in winter, requires good soil preparation.